EHealthInsurance: History

 eHealth, Inc. was founded in 1997.

 In 2006, the company became a public company via an initial public offering.
+The company opened at the NASDAQ exchange with $14 a share.

 In 2010, eHealth acquired PlanPrescriber, Inc. for $28.7 million in cash.
 PlanPrescriber provides tools to help people choose the right Medicare plan.

 In 2013, eHealth, along with other "web brokers", signed deals with Healthcare.gov to enroll subsidy-eligible consumers in the newly approved health plans offered through the Patient Protection and Affordable Care Act.

 In 2014, eHealth acquired the Medicare.com domain name for $4.8 million.

 In March 2015, the company announced 72 layoffs, with plans to lay off 160 people.

 In May 2016, the company appointed Scott Flanders, a director of the company since 2008, as CEO.
 Former CEO Gary Lauer continued in an advisory role through the end of 2016.

 In August 2016, eHealth announced that it had insured 5 million people.

 In 2017, the company said it rejected takeover offers.

 In 2018, eHealth acquired GoMedigap, a consumer acquisition and engagement electronic platform tailored to Medigap insurance.

 In 2019 eHealth announced the development of an Eastern Headquarters in Indianapolis, Indiana.

 In March 2020, eHealth announced its follow-on public offering of 1,800,000 shares, priced at $115/share, of its common stock, designed to raise an additional $207M.
 Three days later they announced the closing of the offering, with the 275,000 share option also having been exercised, raising a net proceeds of approximately $227.5 million after deducting underwriting discounts and commissions and the estimated expenses of the offering.

 In November 2021, eHealth appointed Fran Soistman as CEO.
 Former CEO Scott Flanders continued in an advisory role through the end of 2021.